-The subject is built on the experience of GCSE and allows students to further their studies of Product Design.
+The subject is built on the experience of GCSE and allows students to further their studies of Fashion and Textiles.
 It involves practical and theory work, with a similar structure to the Product Design course.
 The main emphasis is on producing high-quality practical work, which is well designed.
 The theory work is taught as far as possible in a practical orientated manner.

 This course allows you to further your studies of Product Design with an emphasis on Graphic Products.
-Key skills and processes are: CAD (Adobe Photoshop, Solidworks, 2D Design), CAM (laser cutter, 3D Printer, laser image transfer, CNC router), printing processes, plastic forming, technical drawing (isometric drawing, planimetric, orthographic, perspective), industrial practices and more.
+Key skills and processes are: CAD (Adobe Photoshop, Solidworks, 2D Design), CAM (laser cutter, 3D Printer, laser image transfer), printing processes, plastic forming, technical drawing (isometric drawing, planometric, orthographic, perspective), industrial practices and more.
 Lessons are split into project and theory style lessons, both aiming to deepen knowledge to a specialist level ready for post 18 study if desired.

 Unit 1: Principles of DT (2.5 hrs 120 marks), Examination, 50%